NFDI4Microbiota/MetadataStandards/docs/quick_start.md

 | [Metabolomics Workbench submission checks](https://metabolomicsworkbench.org/data/DRCCDataDeposit.php) | Metabolomics | Use repository tutorials, metadata requirements, and exemplary studies before submission. |
 | [Zenodo](https://zenodo.org/) / [Figshare checks](https://figshare.com/) | Generalist outputs | Use only when a domain repository is not required or for supplementary/release artefacts. |

+Additional helper tools and converters, including Galaxy ENA upload, annonex2embl, EMBL2checklists, METAGENOTE, subMG, and other submission-support workflows, are listed in the [Repository mapping](../docs/repository_mapping.md#submission-helper-tools-and-converters).
+These tools may reduce formatting or upload burden, but they do not replace final validation through the target repository.

 ---

 ## Step 10.
 Submit to the actual repository